 Hello!
-I’m Margaret Sear and president of QECSN and I’ve taught in community kindergartens since 1969 and am now regarded as a leading practitioner in the area of Education for Sustainability.
-This was reflected in all areas of my teaching at C&K Redlands Community Kindergarten where I worked to enrich the outdoor environment of the Kindergarten as a stimulating, challenging and natural play-space for children; that encouraged free choice and constructive risk taking through the inclusion and use of natural play materials.
-I was recognized by Redland City Council for my efforts to promote sustainable practices in industry and was awarded a World Environment Day Workplace Champion Award at the 2010 World Environment Day celebrations.
+I’m Margaret Sear and secretary of QECSN and I’ve taught in community kindergartens from 1969 to 2015.
+I am a strong advocate in the area of Early Childhood Education for Sustainability.
+In my teaching I worked to enrich the outdoor environment as a stimulating, challenging and natural play-space for children; that encouraged free choice and constructive risk taking through the inclusion and use of natural play materials.
+I strive to promote sustainable practices throughout the sector and was awarded a World Environment Day Workplace Champion Award at the 2010 World Environment Day celebrations.

-I worked to achieve sustainable environments and practices throughout the Centre and in 2013 the Kindergarten and I won the C&K Eco-Efficiency Award for Sustainability.
-I have featured in the ECA PLP EYLF videos and several ECA TAPS articles.
+I achieved sustainable environments and practices throughout the Centre and in 2013 the Kindergarten and I won the C&K Eco-Efficiency Award for Sustainability.
+I was proud to be asked to participate in the ECA PLP EYLF videos on Sustainability and several ECA TAPS articles.

 Melindi Robertson (B.Ed EC) has taught in community kindergartens as an Early Childhood Teacher for more than 20 years.
 She has also worked as an Early Childhood Officer in DETE and is currently completing a contract with C&K as a Quality & Regulation Advisor.
 Melindi has also worked for Remote Area Families Service as a Field Coordinator in Longreach operating from a 4WD mobile kindergarten.
 Her interests are sustainability, both at home and in early childhood services), native wildlife and rehabilitation, and her new house, garden and chooks in a quieter greener part of the Sunshine Coast.
 She also completed her M.Ed majoring in Children's Literature and has regularly reviewed books for ECTA.